 Question: I have always heard to NEVER apply fall fertilizer as plants get ready for winter.
-However, my neighbor keeps pushing me to “put down” a late fall fertilization.
+However, my neighbor keeps pushing me to “put down” late fall fertilization.

 Should I apply the best fertilizer for our grass in autumn lawn feed, along with fertilizing the bulb beds and other plants in the landscape?
-Will it create too much soft growth and only killed off by winter cold?
+Will it create too much soft growth and only be killed off by winter cold?
 Nathan, Charlottesville, Virginia

 Answer: Nathan, feed plants in early fall?
 Yes, indeed.

 Early autumn is the time for organic fertilizers on new and old turf, cover crops, and perennial and bulb plantings.

 In fact, every really self-respecting soil management program for fall lawn care takes advantage of fall feeding wherever and whenever the practice is applicable.

-In the North, vigorous autumn growth of Kentucky bluegrass, bent, tall fescue, creeping red fescue, weeds and other permanent lawn grasses will minimize winter damage and give lawns a running start next spring.
+In the North, vigorous autumn growth of Kentucky bluegrass, bent, tall fescue, creeping red fescue, weeds, and other permanent lawn grasses will minimize winter damage and give lawns a running start next spring.

 During fall, grasses store up reserves of carbohydrates in their root zone.
 In early spring, the grass converts this food into the first shoots and leaves.

-Once actively growing new foliage or grass blades, the grass takes over the manufacturing of sugars and starches and converted into more growth.
+Once actively growing new foliage or grass blades, the grass takes over the manufacturing of sugars and starches and is converted into more growth.

 The grass will store greater supplies of root reserves than if it were to go into this period dependent upon whatever plant food remains from last spring.

 When to fertilize your lawn in the fall?
 In southern states, a September feeding of Bermuda grass overseeded with ryegrass for a winter lawn is a little too early.

 After feeding the lawn, rake and reseed large bare spots left by crabgrass, but rely on the established sod to fill in small spots.

 Late summer is, of course, the very best time to seed a new lawn in the North, since cool temperatures and more even moisture distribution favor germination and growth of the young grass.

-The simplest way to maintain good soil structure in the vegetable garden is to sow a cover crop – a perennial ryegrass or annual ryegrass – between the vegetable rows in September.
+The simplest way to maintain good soil structure in the vegetable garden is to sow a cover crop – perennial ryegrass or annual ryegrass – between the vegetable rows in September.

 Plant food applied to the cover crop stimulates abundant growth.
 When plowed under, the extra plant food releases down deep where growing vegetables need it most.

 Then, too, the soil bacteria will appreciate it, for they won’t have to rob the garden soil of nutrients when they go about decomposing the green material.

 Perennials & Bulbs

 Prepare borders and beds for fall planting by enriching with 2 pounds of plant food per 100 square feet for silt and clay soils, 3 pounds for sandy soils.

 Although feeding will have no effect on next spring’s blooms, it is essential for subsequent vegetative growth which is so necessary for bulb survival and reproduction.

 Here’s the secret to quick one-step composting.
 Sprinkle plant food on each layer of residue when added to the pile, and soak the fertilizer in thoroughly.

 If semi-starved, when working on breaking down coarse, fibrous stalks and leaves, they slow down their activities which delays the composting process.

-To each bushel of the usual mixture of sand, soil and organic matter, add one 3-inch potful of plant food.
+To each bushel of the usual mixture of sand, soil, and organic matter, add one 3″ inch potful of plant food.

 Spring Feed With Fall Fertilization